 This page lists eBooks that I have published myself, via Amazon and iTunes, for US readers.
-They are all currently priced at $2.99.
-For Diaspora, as well as the standard eBook there is an Enhanced Multimedia Edition, for iPads and for Apple computers running Mac OS 10.9.
+They are all currently priced at $2.99, and they are DRM-free (that is, the eBook’s use is not restricted by Digital Rights Management).
+For Diaspora, as well as the standard eBook there is an Enhanced Multimedia Edition, for iPads and for Apple computers running Mac OS 10.9 or later.

 These are not my only works available as eBooks in the US.
-My later novels, from Incandescence onwards, have been published as eBooks by Night Shade Books.
+My later novels, from Incandescence onwards, have been published as eBooks by Night Shade Books (and in 2014/15 Night Shade also brought out brand new paperback editions of most of my earlier books).
 For full details of all these other editions, check my bibliography.

 Readers in the Philippines can buy the Amazon Kindle editions of these books, but for some reason iTunes does not currently allow eBooks to be sold in the Philippines.